 - (a) 200m2 individual site area;

 - (b) minimum frontage of 13 metres;

 - (c) 10 metres from site frontage;

-- (d) 5 metre setback to all other site boundaries;
+- (d) 5 metre setback to all other site boundaries:

 - (e) 3 metre setback to an internal road;

 - (f) 1.5 metre setback from side and rear boundaries;

-- (g) 3 metre setback from any adjoining building (other than toilet/ablution facilities);
+- (g) 3 metre setback from any adjoining building (other than toilet/ablution facilities):

 - (h) 6 metre setback to toilets/ablution facilities;

 - (i) 30m2 private open space;

 - (j) 14m2 car parking space.

-• PO3 All sites are designed so that relocatable homes and caravans and motorhomes can be safely and conveniently manoeuvred onto or removed from the site.
-AO3.1 The entrance/exit road provides all-weather access and has a width of 7 metres to allow two vehicles towing caravans or two campervans/motorhomes to pass each other.
-Not applicable This Change Application for the establishment of Glamping Tents only.
-No change is proposed to the existing access arrangement.
+2.0 PO3 AO3.1 Not applicable All sites are designed so that relocatable homes and caravans and motorhomes can be safely and conveniently manoeuvred onto or removed from the site.
+The entrance/exit road provides all-weather access and has a width of 7 metres to allow two vehicles towing caravans or two campervans/motorhomes to pass each other.
+This Change Application for the purposes of the establishment of a new Pool, Bar and Food and Drink Outlet (Food Van) only.
+The site is an existing, approved and long term established Tourist Park.
 AO3.2 A caravan holding bay with dimensions of 4 metres x 20 metres is provided adjacent to the entrance/exit road.
 AO3.3 Internal roads meet the following criteria: (a) one way - minimum 4 metres wide; (b) two way - minimum 6 metres wide.
 AO3.4 Speed control devices such as speed humps are provided at regular intervals on all internal roads.
 AO3.5 Internal street lighting is provided to all internal roads until 10.00pm.
 PO4 Emergency vehicles are provided with direct access to every site and building without a height impediment to fire fighting facilities.
 AO4.1 Unrestricted road access is provided for fire-fighting appliances within 60 metres of all sites and buildings.
-Complies The site has an existing internal sealed access road network which provides clear access to all sites.
-Landscaping does not inhibit access.
-AO4.2 necessary emergency access.
+AO4.2 Not applicable This Change Application for the purposes of the establishment of a new Pool, Bar and Food and Drink Outlet (Food Van) only.
+The site is an existing, approved and long term established Tourist Park.

-Development ensures that landscaping and fencing do not create barriers that prevent
+Development ensures that landscaping and fencing do not create barriers that prevent necessary emergency access.